 The Bible talks about the resurrection of Jesus Christ preparing the way for future resurrections of human beings.
 What are these resurrections?
 How do they relate to common beliefs about the afterlife?

 The word resurrection means rising from the dead—coming back to life.
 When people talk about “the Resurrection,” usually they mean the raising of the crucified Jesus Christ to eternal life.
-In the chapter often called the resurrection chapter, the apostle Paul shows that Christ’s resurrection was essential for anyone to have hope of eternal life (1 Corinthians 15:14-18).
+In the chapter often called the Resurrection Chapter, the apostle Paul shows that Christ’s resurrection was essential for anyone to have hope of eternal life (1 Corinthians 15:14-18).
 Christ’s death and resurrection made possible the forgiveness of our sins and the gifts of the Holy Spirit and eternal life.

 Paul then mentions there is a time order of resurrections: “For as in Adam all die, even so in Christ all shall be made alive.
 But each one in his own order: Christ the firstfruits, afterward those who are Christ’s at His coming.
 Then comes the end, when He delivers the kingdom to God the Father, when He puts an end to all rule and all authority and power.
 For He must reign till He has put all enemies under His feet.
 The last enemy that will be destroyed is death” (1 Corinthians 15:22-26).